Search

 Get Professional Support

 Overcoming love addiction on your own can be challenging.
 It’s best to seek professional help.
-Treatment will help you identify the causes of your love addiction, learn what triggers your behaviors, and teach you how to cope with any unhealthy thoughts or feelings.
+Treatment will help you identify the causes and learn what triggers your behaviors, and teach you how to cope with any unhealthy thoughts or feelings.

 How ILC Can Help